MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-ilo-and-oa-integration-pack.md

 ### Set up default credentials

+To set up default credentials, follow these steps:

 1. In the Runbook Designer, select the **Options** menu, and select HP iLO and OA.
 The HP iLO and OA dialog appears.
 2. On the **Connections** tab, select **Default credentials** to begin the setup.
 The **Default credentials** dialog appears.
 3. In the **User name** box, enter a default user name.